Engineers Museum

-The Engineers Museum will stay in Miehikkälä still in 2012.
-In 2013 it will be opened in Hämeenlinna near The Artillery Museum of Finland.
-Two other attractions related to the Engineer corps of Finland will stay at their present places: Salpa Line museum and the Bunker museum.
+There are two other attractions related to the Engineer corps of Finland: the Salpa Line Museum in Miehikkälä and the Bunker Museum in Virolahti.

 History

-The history of the museum starts in 1929, when second lieutenant Eero-Eetu Saarinen made a proposal to the commander of the engineer battalion, concerning an engineer corps museum.
+The history of the museum started in 1929, when second lieutenant Eero-Eetu Saarinen made a proposal to the commander of the engineer battalion, concerning an engineer corps museum.
 The engineer troops started to collect materials for the museum, but the collection was lost during the Winter War.

-On 12 May 1945 lieutenant colonel Eero-Eetu Saarinen delivered an opening speech of the museum.
+On 12 May 1945, lieutenant colonel Eero-Eetu Saarinen delivered an opening speech of the museum.
 The museum was located in the barracks until 1965, when the municipality of Elimäki donated a log house to the museum, so it could become enlarged.

-By the beginning of the 1970s it became obvious that a new building would be needed.
+By the beginning of the 1970s, it became obvious that a new building would be needed.
 In the Koria garrison area, which was the main base of the Engineers corps, a new main building was built and opened by lieutenant colonel Eero-Eetu Saarinen on 25 July 1974 in Kivimäki of Koria.
 The next year, in 1975, the Pioneeriaselajin Liitto ry, was established to govern the museum.

 The other building was built and opened in 1976.
 The construction site manager and inspector was military technician Arvo Tolmunen.
-The corps museum was granted an officials status as an official war historical museum by the minister of defence, Veikko Pihlajamäki, 24 March 1987.
+The corps museum was granted an officials status as an official war historical museum by the minister of defence, Veikko Pihlajamäki, on 24 March 1987.

 When the Kymi Engineer Battalion was moved from Koria to the Vekaranjärvi garrison of the Karelia Brigade, the museum in Koria was closed and the exhibits were packed and delivered to other locations.
 Most of the exhibits ended up to Kouvola and were burned also a kind of vandalism destroyed the materials.

 New start

 Kouvola municipality had planned to support the museum, but the idea did not survive, so that the registered Union of the Engineers Corps.
-Until the beginning of the 2000s a new plan was made in cooperation with Miehikkälä municipality.
-In 2003 a project for opening the museum was started with the financial help of the European Union structural funds.
-The general headquarters did not take the museum to the category of the further developed museums on 4 March 2004, but it was added to the list 18 May 2005.
+Until the beginning of the 2000s, a new plan was made in cooperation with Miehikkälä municipality.
+In 2003, a project for opening the museum was started with the financial help of the European Union structural funds.
+The general headquarters did not take the museum to the category of the further developed museums on 4 March 2004, but it was added to the list on 18 May 2005.

+Merger

+In 2012, the Engineers Museum merged with the National Signals Museum and The Artillery Museum of Finland to form Museo Militaria in Hämeenlinna.

 Exhibitions

-The museum will be open in June, July and August, from 10 o'clock to 18 o'clock.
-The museum has a relatively small number of visitors due to the distant location.
-In the same region there are two other museums related to the military engineering: Salpa-museo (The Salpa defence line museum) and Bunkkerimuseo (The bunker museum).
+The museum had a relatively small number of visitors due to the distant location.
+In the same region there are two other museums related to the military engineering: the Salpa Line Museum and the Bunker Museum (Bunkkerimuseo).